E-file Required for Quarter-Monthly Sales Tax

 As a quarter-monthly filer, you are required to pay at least 90 percent of the actual tax due within three banking days following the end of the quarter-monthly period.
-Your monthly return reporting your total sales tax liability for the month is still due on the 20th of each month or at the end of the month if it follows the third month of the quarter.
+Your monthly return reporting your total sales tax liability for the month is still due on or before the last day of the following month.
 Any additional tax due must be paid on or before the due date of the monthly tax return.

 - Electronic File Specifications and Record Layouts for EFT of Business Tax Return and Payment Using ACH Credit with TXP Addendum (DOR-4585)

 - Internet filing via credit card or electronic bank draft

 - E-file Information and Due Dates for Sales Tax